 This Monster Halloween Bark is a fun, colorful, and easy Halloween treat to make.
-It's a great no-cook kitchen activity you can do with your kids, and everyone will eat up the results!
+It's a great no-bake kitchen activity you can do with your kids, and everyone will eat up the results!

-Looking for a super FUN and incredibly easy Halloween dessert that you can make with (or without!) your kids?
-Try my Monster Halloween Bark candy!
+Looking for super fun and incredibly easy no bake desserts for Halloween parties this year?
+Try my Halloween Monster Bark candy!

 Holiday bark is the closest thing to the most perfect holiday candy that you can make at home.
-That's my personal opinion.
-Here's why:
+I'm a huge fan of customizing chocolate bark for different holidays.
+Every year, I make at least one batch of Peppermint Holiday Bark, or my Cranberry Peppermint Holiday Bark.

-- It's easy to customize holiday bark for any occasion by switching up the color of the candy melts.
+- Versatile - It's easy to customize holiday bark for any occasion by switching up the color of the candy melts and toppings.